FULL MOUTH RESTORATION

 After collecting information from x-rays, pictures, CT Scans, clinical exams, and the patient’s history, our dentists can determine what dental treatment plan is needed and what other options are possible for each individual case.

 Through X-Rays and CT Scans, your dentist can know with much more detail, what the state of your teeth really looks like.

 Full mouth reconstruction process and how long does it take?

 In the case of dental implants, patients must come two times.

 The first trip is to place the dental implants and this first phase takes one week.
 On the second trip, we make the final teeth and this phase takes two weeks.
 If dental implants are not required, it usually takes two weeks to perform a full mouth reconstruction.

-At Meza Dental, we take pride in all the life-changing dental restorations we have delivered to our patients over the years.
+At Meza Dental Care, we take pride in all the life-changing dental restorations we have delivered to our patients over the years.
 Take a look at our before and after gallery to view some of the amazing results.

 How much does a full-mouth restoration cost?

 The cost of full mouth restoration depends on the dental treatments needed for every specific case, the dental materials, and the techniques used.
 After you meet with Dr. Meza to discuss your needs and goals, we can provide you with a treatment cost estimate.